1runeberg/OpenXRProvider_v2/README.md

 ## For PC (Win64):
  1. Clone the repository and initialize submodules: `git clone --recurse-submodules https://github.com/1runeberg/OpenXRProvider_v2.git`
+ 2. Initialize git lfs `git lfs install`
- 2. From the root directory of the repository, create a build directory (mkdir build)
+ 3. From the root directory of the repository, create a build directory (mkdir build)
- 3. Go to the build directory (`cd build`).
+ 4. Go to the build directory (`cd build`).
 Create one if it's not present, this is where all the cmake files will be generated.
- 4. Run CMake (`cmake ..` or for VS 2017 `cmake -G "Visual Studio 15 2017 Win64" ..`) A *OPENXR_PROVIDER.sln* file is generated in the build directory which you can then open and use in Visual Studio 2019
+ 5. Run CMake (`cmake ..` or for VS 2017 `cmake -G "Visual Studio 15 2017 Win64" ..`) A *OPENXR_PROVIDER.sln* file is generated in the build directory which you can then open and use in Visual Studio 2019

 ## For Android (Meta Quest):
  1. Clone the repository and initialize submodules: `git clone --recurse-submodules https://github.com/1runeberg/OpenXRProvider_v2.git`